 In July 1941, the cornerstone of the third sanctuary rested on the same site, accommodating the building to be completed that December.
 The old church facility served as an educational building for several years until damaged by a storm.
 During this period Sunday School classes met in various nearby locations.

 The history of First Methodist Conroe is not complete.
 With the dedication of the current facility in November 2000, there appeared a new, enlarged era of service in which the doors are opened wide to all who come.

-Currently, the congregation is undertaking an ambitious task of reaching the community in a greater way, updating the current facility, expanding children and youth programming, and investing in weekly worship through Vision 2020.
+From 2017-2020, the congregation undertook ambitious task of reaching the community in a greater way, updating the current facility, expanding children and youth programming, and investing in weekly worship.

 The church has thrived since returning to in-person worship in late 2020 and has seen great momentum in its children's, worship and small group ministries.

 At the Church Conference, held September 18, 2022 at 7 PM in the Sanctuary, the professing membership approved a resolution to disaffiliate from The United Methodist Church and affiliate with The Global Methodist Church by a 76.4% majority.
 On December 3, The Texas Annual Conference will meet in a Special Called Session to approve this disaffiliation.
 Beginning January 1, 2023, First Methodist Conroe will be a member congregation of The Global Methodist Church.

 Since 1870, First Methodist Conroe has been a faithful Wesleyan witness in Montgomery County as a member congregation in The Methodist Episcopal Church, South (1870-1937), The Methodist Church (1937-1968) and The United Methodist Church (1968-2022).
 Now FMC will continue to make disciples and invite all to experience Life.Better.Together. in Jesus Christ in this new chapter in The Global Methodist Church.